stnbu/MathChurch/README.md

 # Math Church

 tl;dr -- Drive your presentation entirely with subtitles interleaved with commands.
-Video: Manim, Audio: GTTS.
+Video: Manim, Audio: Google TTS.

 This is a just-for-fun mathutainment project using [Manim](https://www.manim.community/) (of [3b1b](https://www.3blue1brown.com/) fame) as a graphics engine.